How to sleep comfortably outdoors, according to experts | CNN Underscored

 Base layers

 This extremely soft base layer will keep you warm and dry while hiking and sufficiently warm while sleeping.
-Arc’teryx designed this quarter zip long sleeve with their proprietary Torrent performance stretch fleece material and odor control treatment so you stay comfortable and dry over long-distance trips.
+Arc’teryx designed this quarter-zip long-sleeve top with their proprietary Torrent performance stretch fleece material and odor control treatment so you stay comfortable and dry over long-distance trips.
 However, these base layers are also great for casual outdoor adventures and even lounging at home.

 “I love these baselayers because I'm allergic to wool and I also find they’re very comfortable, very warm, and not itchy at all,” says Dragonsky.
 “I wore Arc’teryx base layers my entire thru-hike on the whole Appalachian Trail.
 I found that they dry out fast but did retain a little odor because they're synthetic.”